-We intend to use the net proceeds received from this offering (i) to fund loans related to unfunded commitments to existing borrowers in an aggregate principal amount of approximately \$ million, (ii) to originate and participate in loans and investments that are consistent with our investment strategy and (iii) for working capital and other general corporate purposes.
+We intend to use the net proceeds received from this offering (i) to fund loans related to unfunded commitments to existing borrowers in an aggregate principal amount of approximately \$27.5 million, (ii) to originate and participate in loans and investments that are consistent with our investment strategy as described in the table below and (iii) for working capital and other general corporate purposes.
 We expect that at least 75% of our net proceeds received from this offering will be used as specified in clauses (i) and (ii) of the foregoing sentence.